Jared Lakind: Lancaster Barnstormers

 In 2019, Lakind re-signed with the Lancaster Barnstormers.
-Pitching for the team in 2019 he was 7–9 with a 4.82 ERA, and was 10th in the league with 98 strikeouts in 142.0 innings.
+Pitching for the team in 2019 he was 7–9 with a 4.82 ERA, and was 10th in the league with 98 strikeouts in 142 innings.
 He became a free agent following the season.
 Lakind re-signed with the Barnstormers on February 22, 2020.
-However, he did not play with the team in 2020 as the season was canceled due to the COVID-19 pandemic.
+However, he did not play with the team in 2020 after the season was canceled as a result of the COVID-19 pandemic.

 Team Texas

 In July 2020, Lakind signed on to play for Team Texas of the Constellation Energy League (a makeshift 4-team independent league created as a result of the pandemic) for the 2020 season.

 Lancaster Barnstormers (second stint)

 On February 26, 2021, Lakind re-signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+He only started one game for Lancaster in 2021, tossing two scoreless innings and striking out 5 while walking 2.
 He became a free agent following the season.

+After not playing in 2022, on April 3, 2023, Lakind re-signed with the Barnstormers for the 2023 season.
+In 23 games (21 starts), he registered a 9–4 record and 3.54 ERA with 99 strikeouts in 112.0 innings of work.
+With Lancaster, Lakind won the Atlantic League championship.

+Diablos Rojos del México

+On March 23, 2024, Lakind signed with the Diablos Rojos del México of the Mexican League.
+In 15 relief appearances, he posted a 1–0 record a 5.67 ERA and 19 strikeouts over 27 innings pitched.
+On July 5, 2024, Lakind was released by the Diablos.

+Sultanes de Monterrey

+On July 5, 2024, Lakind signed Sultanes de Monterrey of the Mexican League.
+He made 3 appearances for Monterrey, recording a 2.53 ERA with 11 strikeouts across 10 2/3 innings pitched.

 Team Israel

 Lakind pitched for Team Israel at the 2017 World Baseball Classic qualifier in September 2016.
 To demonstrate to Team Israel that he was Jewish, Lakind's family sent the team a photo of the tombstone of Lakind's grandmother, with a Star of David carved onto it.
 Lakind's only appearance in the tournament was during the second game, against Brazil.
 He threw 31 pitches over 1 inning, walking 2 and striking out 2, and picking up the hold.

 Lakind pitched for Team Israel in the second round of the 2017 World Baseball Classic.
 He pitched in 2 games, pitching 1.2 scoreless innings.

 In November 2019, he obtained Israeli citizenship so that he could play for Team Israel in baseball at the 2020 Summer Olympics in Tokyo.

 Lakind was included on the roster for Team Israel at the 2020 Olympics, but was later replaced after suffering an injury while playing for the Lancaster Barnstormers.